hsarasan/hs-code/readme.txt

     - Derivatives pricing & risk software
     - Payment transaction software

-Some of the interesting personal projects (all developed in C++)
+Some of the interesting personal projects (all developed in C++ with some rust)

     - a very fast fix parser
     - monte carlo simulation for options pricing
     - lock free data structures library (header only)
     - a http interface and physical storage wrapper for memcached
-    - a header only implementation of zeroMQ
     - a custom efficient memory allocator
-    - a derivative pricing and greeks library
+    - a derivative pricing and greeks library (in rust)

      All the above are free to be downloaded and used from my github (projects)